sp80808/recording-studio-tycoon/memory-bank/activeContext.md

 *   **State Management Scalability:** The current custom hook/context approach needs to be robust enough for `EnhancedGameState` or alternatives explored.
 *   **UI/UX for Multi-Project View:** Designing an intuitive and clear interface for managing multiple projects and automation settings is an ongoing challenge (recent layout changes are a step in this direction).
 *   **Performance:** Maintaining performance with multiple concurrent projects, automated staff actions, and animations will require ongoing optimization.
-*   **Vercel Speed Insights:** Root cause for lack of data needs to be identified and resolved.

 ## 5. Important Patterns & Preferences (from User Instructions & Plans)